SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/01-React-Overview.md

   - With the help of **Electron**, you can create smooth desktop apps.

-  - Using **React Native**, you can build user interfaces for both Android and iOS.
+  - Using **to React Native**, you can build user interfaces for both Android and iOS.

 [/slide]